codeastartup01dev/flutter_awesome_logger/README.md

 ---

-### 📊 General Logs Tab
+### 📊 General Logs
 *For application logs and debugging*

-To populate the General Logs tab with your application logs:
+To capture general logs in the unified logger interface:

 **Step 1: Create a logger instance**
 // Create global logger instance (recommended: make a new file eg. my_logger.dart)